Users and Groups

 Set access rights

-Set up the group access rights in the Management Dashboard Settings section:
+Set up the group access rights in the Access Controls Assignment section:

-The site-aware (or restriction-aware for custom setup) entities are marked with the checkmark ✓ next to the entity so that you know which entities are affected when you apply any site permissions or other restrictions to the employee group.
+The site-aware (or restriction-aware for custom setup) entities are marked with the checkmark ✓ if you expand the access control, so that you know which entities are affected when you apply any site or other restrictions to the employee group.

 Setting permissions

 There are some resource types within CE that you access through other resources only and that don't have a separate view in the Management Dashboard, for example media, or payment gateway.
-Access to such resources depends on the permissions defined for the parent entity.
-For example, if you have read access to products, you get read access to media.
+For Category Manager, Category Viewer, Product Manager, and Product Viewer access controls, the system automatically assigns the matching Media Manager or Media Viewer access control—you do not need to add media permissions separately.
+For other resources (for example payment gateway), access may still depend on permissions defined for the parent entity.

 There are also resources that do have a separate view in the Management Dashboard but you also access them through other entities, for example categories in products.
 Access to such resources depends on the permissions you define at a group level for the particular resource.
 For example, if a group has manage access for products and read access for categories, the users are able to edit products, but not the categories within products.
 Or, if a group has manage access to products but no access to categories, the users don't have permission to see categories assigned to products.
 In that case, the users see No permissions message on a particular field.